 Abstract: see Table 1 to verify structure and limits.

-Keywords: 3 to 6 descriptors that will help in the indexation of the articles.
+Keywords: 3 to 6 descriptors that will help in the indexation of the articles (lowercase letters, separated by commas and with a period).
 See the MESH - Medical Subject Headings: http://www.nlm.nih.gov/mesh/MBrowser.html.

 Title in Portuguese (second):only the first letter of the title and first names should be capitalized.
 It is recommended that the title be brief and include only the essential data.
 Ambiguous words, jargon, and abbreviations should be avoided.
 A good title makes it easy to understand what the manuscript is about and helps to accurately catalog and classify it.